 Butternut squash blends beautifully into a dip

-The flesh of a butternut squash or pumpkin has the advantage of being yellow or orange in colour and therefore easy to disguise as hummus when turning it into a dip.
+The flesh of a butternut squash or pumpkin has the advantage of being yellow or orange in colour.

 This dish is different to butternut squash hummus, which contains chickpeas.